Chapter 3: Properties of Populations

 • Density Dependent Growth: the number of organisms in the population directly affects the growth rate

-• Ramets are individuals
+• Ramets are the genetically identical individuals that make up a genet

 • Do not contribute to the sexual diversity of a population